Team Communication, Entertainment, Talent Collaboration!

 Group Workshops: Whether it’s for a business or a birthday party, have our training center instructors work on everything from team building, active listening, creative thinking, and branding.
 The applications of improvisational comedy are endless.
 Let us know how we can help you accomplish your goals.
 Here's an example of a specialty workshop we created for caretakers and another for high school students.
 See our testimonials below from dozens of companies large and small.

 Private Shows: Speciality performances can be done at our downtown theater or delivered to any location.
 We'll create a fully improvised show inspired by your input and the audiences suggestions.
 If you want, we can even get some of your bravest on stage with us!
 Here’s an example of a specialized show we did for TEDx Greenville.

 Performing Talent: We also have a diverse group of performers ready to help you create your project.
 Our company has over 80 players who can act, write, photograph, and of course improvise.
-Here’s an example of a corporate training video we helped write and act in.
+Here’s an example of a corporate training video and a counseling conflict video we helped write and act in.

 Don't just take our word for it...

 read testimonials from dozens of organizations who are already glad they did:

 We really enjoyed having you and the team got some great takeaways.
 Our post-class survey results are coming in, and your section was an absolute win – both for the entertainment factor and for what people will use coming out of it.
 Here are excerpts of the main points of positive feedback we have received (there were many more!): "Provided insight and perspective that was totally new", "The experience showed me how to embrace an idea versus my tendency to shut down ideas", "Many great take-aways and definitely helped to break down some barriers and build connections.
 I love the yes, and... will have a great impact on keeping things positive without letting things get out of control.", "The relevance to leadership and his way of tying everything that was discussed to leadership was impressive.", “Harrison is awesome”